5 New Books that Will Change the Way You Think About Developing Asia

 Vice-President Stephen Groff discusses the role of public-private partnerships, connectivity, and renewable energy in helping PNG meet its development goals.

-Ayumi Konishi, Director General for East Asia, discusses ADB’s new Country Partnership Strategy for Mongolia.
+Ayumi Konishi, former Director General for East Asia, discusses ADB’s new Country Partnership Strategy for Mongolia.

 ADB’s new Country Partnership Strategy in Myanmar will focus on connectivity, human capital, and structural reforms.